josephearl/awesome-retrospectives/README.md

 * [The Happiness Door](https://management30.com/blog/the-happiness-door-bring-your-own-bottle/) - An activity for measuring happiness.
 * [Kudo Cards](https://management30.com/practice/kudo-box/) - A practice for continuously sharing feedback and building intrinsic motivation.
 * [Gamestorming](https://gamestorming.com) - A collection of games and tools.
+* [Retrospective Questions](https://www.parabol.co/resources/retrospective-questions/) - A collection of facilitator questions to use in retrospectives

 ## Distributed Retrospective Tools